firefighterduck/agda-setup/README.md

 VSCode will then load the current directory through the container and automatically install the agda-mode extension for easier interaction with Agda.
 Because it has to fetch the image (~480MB) and setup everything, this may take a while.
 In contrast, building Agda from scratch can take up to 15 minutes on a rather fast machine.
-Once the agda-mode extension is loaded (this can e.g. be seen when the extension tab doesn't show the clock icon), open any Agda file (e.g. the hello-world.agda provided in the repository) and press Ctrl+c followed by Ctrl+l.
+Once the agda-mode extension is loaded (this can e.g. be seen when the extension tab doesn't show the clock icon anymore), open any Agda file (e.g. the hello-world.agda provided in the repository) and press Ctrl+C followed by Ctrl+L.
-If the Agda window pops up and shows `All done.`, you're setup is done and works.
+If the Agda window pops up and shows `All done`, you're setup is done and works.

 ## Limitations
 The Dev Containers workflow can be slower and more resource intensive then a native installation.
-Moreover, the Agda installation provided in the container can not be used to compile standalone programs if that woudl require the Haskell FFI, as the container does not contain ghc or cabal to keep it small (~480MB vs. ~1.2GB).
+Moreover, the Agda installation provided in the container can not be used to compile standalone programs if that would require the Haskell FFI, as the container does not contain ghc or cabal to keep it small (~480MB vs. ~1.2GB).
-If you want to have access to both ghc and cabal in the container feel free to change the Dockerfile and rebuild it yourself.
+If you want to have access to both ghc and cabal in the container feel free to change the Dockerfile and rebuild it yourself or switch to the `builder` target instead of the `app` target in the image.
-The provided container is based on the Dockerfile in this repository without any changes.
+The provided container has been build from the Dockerfile in this repository without any further changes.
-You can also download the container directly without the dev container extension by running `docker pull ghcr.io/firefighterduck/agdatt:latest`.
+You can also download the container directly without the dev container extension, e.g. by running `docker pull ghcr.io/firefighterduck/agdatt:latest`.

 The setup has been tested on Ubuntu 22.04 LTS and Windows 11.
 If it doesn't work on your system, please feel free to open up an issue or a PR.